Skipsqueak514/Skipsqueak5.github.io/latest/panel/webservers/apache.md

 a2dissite 000-default.conf
 ```

-After we've done that, we can make our configuration for Jexactyl to run.
+After we've done that, we can make our configuration for PortalNodes to run.

 ***